pyth-network/pyth-examples/price_feeds/evm/oracle_swap/README.md

 Check [Pyth Price Feed Ids](https://pyth.network/developers/price-feed-ids) for the complete list of supported feeds.

-If you wish to deploy on Ethereum Sepolia testnet for `ETH/SOL` pair, you can use the following values:
+If you wish to deploy on the Ethereum Sepolia testnet for `ETH/SOL` pair, you can use the following values:

 ``` bash
 export RPC_URL=https://ethereum-sepolia-rpc.publicnode.com